python/cpython/Doc/library/smtplib.rst

    A :class:`SMTP` instance encapsulates an SMTP connection.
 It has methods that support a full repertoire of SMTP and ESMTP operations.
 If the optional host and port parameters are given, the SMTP :meth:`connect` method is called with those parameters during initialization.
+If specified, *local_hostname* is used as the FQDN of the local host in the HELO/EHLO command.
+Otherwise, the local hostname is found using :func:`socket.getfqdn`.
 If the :meth:`connect` call returns anything other than a success code, an :exc:`SMTPConnectError` is raised.
 The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the